 This series explores the relationship between digital identity and the space that it encompasses.
 The prints aim to recreate a three-dimensional structure out of an artificial source.
 Cyber identity and artificial space are two themes that helped to inspire new interactions between the audience and the subject matter.
 Creating paper-folds within some prints allows the viewer to observe the work from various perspectives to observe the transformation.
 At the same time, other images are encrypted with scannable QR codes.
 Thus, enabling the images to undergo both a physical and digital distortion to transcend virtual reality into actuality.

-This series explores the relationship between racial heritage and social constructs.
-I created a series of monotypes, lithographs, and silk-aquatints derived from implied and emotional relations with themes as diverse as African Diaspora and pseudoscience.
+Hairitage explores the relationship between racial heritage and social constructs.
+With themes as diverse as African Diaspora and pseudoscience, I created a series of monotypes, lithographs, and silk-aquatints derived from implied and emotional encounters that I’ve experienced in the United States.
+I chose to use hair as a metaphor to illustrate certain racial stigmas that exist within the African American community.